Talks

 December 17, 2022

-Talk, 15th International Conference of the European Consortium for Informatics and Mathematics Working Group on Computational and Methodological Statistics (CMStatistics), London, UK
+Talk, 15th International Conference of the European Consortium for Informatics and Mathematics Working Group on Computational and Methodological Statistics (CMStatistics), London, United Kingdom

 I discuss a framework for inference on general model-agnostic variable importance measures and possible summary measures for longitudinal variable importance.